 Liaising with HMRC and acting as the agent for the Client

 Provision of quarterly summaries and breakdowns showing the liability for tax and national insurance and payments to be made to HMRC

 Calculation of end of year tax returns and the filing of such returns with HMRC (subject to the relevant authorisations having been given to the Company)

 Preparation and production of forms P60 and P45

 (Preparation of the P11 is not included in the main services – see fee column)

 Little Ones UK Ltd provides permanent placement clients with a free payroll service for the first 6 calendar months.
 Please note that if you would like the Payroll team to assist with your employer pension duties, this is not included in the complimentary period and is chargeable at £96 (Inc.VAT) per annum.

 If a client has not cancelled the service within this 6 month period they will be charged a renewal fee, which will be the full fee payable according to clause 5.2.
 This may be revised every year – clients will be notified of any changes by the payroll administrator

-5.2 The Subscription Renewal Fee is currently £270 per annum for preparation of monthly payslips and £350 per annum for preparation of weekly payslips) shall be paid in advance of the commencement of the provision of the Services to the bank account notified by the Company to the Client or by debit or credit card (or any other method agreed between the Client and the Company).
-This may be revised every year – clients will be notified of any changes by the payroll manager.
+The fees shall be paid in advance of the commencement of the provision of the Services to the bank account notified by the Company to the Client or by debit or credit card (or any other method agreed between the Client and the Company).

 6. Cancellations and Terminations